opencast/opencast/docs/guides/developer/docs/develop/setup-opencast-for-develop.md

 ## Build Opencast

-You can build now opencast by changing your directory into your opencast location and by running:
+You can now build opencast by changing into your opencast directory and running:

     $ mvn clean install [Options]